Roads and freeways in metropolitan Phoenix: State Route 50

+ACDC Freeway

+During the late 1980's and early 90's, the Arizona Canal Diversion Channel (ACDC) Freeway was proposed as an alternative the SR 50.
+Numerous Phoenix residents were opposed to SR 50's proposed route, and the number of homes that would be destroyed to create its necessary right-of-way.
+As a result, the ACDC freeway was considered much of its right-of-way was already clear and owned with the freeway being built to hang over the diversion channel.
+This route would have gone from the Loop 101 in Glendale at about 83rd Avenue and Bell Road to the Loop 101 in Scottsdale at either Camelback Road or Shea Boulevard.
+The plans also had space for mass transit — either bus lanes or light rail (both at-grade and suspended underneath the freeway were presented as options).
+Although the path was considered, studied, and put into some county highway plans, it never gained much traction and many transportation officials still believed SR 50 to be a better freeway option and possibility of it being built were removed along with the 50 in 1995.

 State Route 153

 The Sky Harbor Expressway was a small remnant of the old northern alignment of Route 143.
 Beginning at Washington Street, the former expressway headed south, under the Union Pacific Railroad, to an interchange with the airport entrance, before a bridge over the Salt River parallel to and just a few hundred feet away from the bridge on Route 143.
 The former expressway then ended at University Avenue with no further planned extension to Interstate 10.

 Route 153 was deleted from the Regional Transportation Plan starting in May 2007, and much of the western half of the original alignment was re-used as right-of-way for the Sky Train people mover at Phoenix Sky Harbor International Airport.
 It is now an extension of 44th Street.